bphipson/Human_Development_snRNAseq/README.md

 * perform differential expression analysis across the developmental trajectory within each cell type
 * perform differential expression analysis between males and females to understand how sex plays a role in normal heart development

+To view the results of the analysis please visit the [analysis webpage](https://bphipson.github.io/Human_Development_snRNAseq/).